mattmaniak/fiflo/README.md

 - ui - user interface components like bars.

-- window.c - window rendering and flushing.
+- window - window rendering and flushing.

 ### Needed tools for debugging:
 - AddressSanitizer (built-in gcc and clang),